Welcome to EatDrinkCapeTown!

 This blog was born from a genuine desire to share my happy experiences in and around this great city I get to call home – Cape Town.
 I also post easy everyday recipes from time to time; just click on the EAT category at the top lefthand corner of the home page and scroll down to RECIPES to be taken to all my recipes.
 There, you’ll also find EAT OUT and COOKBOOK REVIEWS.

-DRINK is self-explanatory – everything from tea, coffee, juices, beer, wines, cocktails etc.
+Drink is self-explanatory – as it covers everything from tea, coffee, juices, beer, wines, cocktails

 PRODUCT REVIEWS is for honest feedback on the many products we either buy or try.
 If you’d like to share your news, drop us a line!